Introduction: The Price of Forgetting

 Historical Lessons We Should Not Ignore

-History is clear on what happens when faith and law merge.
-Europe’s own past was a cautionary tale of ecclesiastical courts, inquisitions, and heresy trials.
-Women accused of witchcraft were hanged or burned not by mobs, but under duly recognised religious law.
+History is brutally clear about what happens when faith and law are allowed to merge.
+Europe’s own past stands as a long cautionary tale of ecclesiastical courts, inquisitions, and heresy trials.
+Women accused of witchcraft were hanged or burned not by lawless mobs in the dark, but under duly recognised religious law, with clergy presiding and scripture cited as justification.

-The Enlightenment thinkers who fought to separate church and state knew exactly what they were dismantling.
-Voltaire, Diderot, and others risked prison to insist that reason, not revelation, must be the arbiter of justice.
+The Enlightenment thinkers who fought to separate church and state understood precisely what they were dismantling.
+Voltaire, Diderot, and many others risked prison and exile to insist that reason, and not revelation, must be the final arbiter of justice.
+They had seen what the alternative produced, and they refused to hand the courtroom back to the priesthood.

-And yet, in the twenty-first century, we are invited to forget all this and allow faith-based arbitration back into civil life.
-It is an extraordinary case of historical amnesia.
+And yet, here in the twenty first century, we are politely invited to forget all of this and to welcome faith based arbitration back into civil life.
+It is an extraordinary case of historical amnesia, the kind that only takes hold once the original horrors have faded far enough into the past to seem unreal.

 The Multicultural Temptation

-Supporters of parallel legal systems often frame them as multiculturalism.
-But pluralism does not mean separate law codes.
-It means many beliefs coexisting under one law.
+Supporters of parallel legal systems very often frame them as a form of multiculturalism, as though equality before the law were somehow narrow minded.
+But genuine pluralism does not mean a patchwork of separate law codes.
+It means many beliefs coexisting peacefully under one shared law, each free to flourish so long as none is permitted to coerce the others.

-When the state defers to religious law, it is not respecting culture.
-It is outsourcing justice.
-And that almost always hurts the weakest: women denied equal inheritance, children placed under clerical guardianship, dissenters punished for apostasy.
+When the state defers to religious law, it is not respecting culture at all.
+It is quietly outsourcing justice to whoever happens to hold authority within a given community.
+And that arrangement almost always wounds the weakest first: women denied an equal share of inheritance, children placed under clerical guardianship, and dissenters punished for the supposed crime of apostasy.

 “Culture is not your friend.” – Terence McKenna